 PROPOSED IMPLEMENTATION ACTION OUTPUT INDICATOR TIMEFRAME RESPONSIBLE AUTHORITIES 7.1.
 C 7.1.
-Coastal Management Strategy: Acknowledging khoisan communities and their needs 7.1.1.
-The history of the Khoisan communities in the LM needs to be incorporated into the tourism and social development section of municipal IDPs with emphasis being made on providing opportunities to develop these communities.
-Update of IDPs 2023 WCDM LM 7.1.2.
-The LM is required to develop and maintain a heritage register in terms of the NHRA.
+Coastal Management Strategy: Acknowledging Khoisan communities and their needs 7.1.1.
+WCDM needs to be incorporated into the tourism and social development section of municipal IDPs with emphasis being made on providing opportunities to develop these communities.
+2023 WCDM LMs 7.1.2.
+Each municipality is required to develop and maintain a heritage register in terms of the NHRA.
 Khoisan heritage and cultural sites of importance must be identified and incorporated into the Municipality's heritage register.
-Updated heritage register.
-2024 WCDM LM 7.1.3.
+2024 WCDM LMs 7.1.3.
 The heritage register must be made available to other organs of state and public via online GIS, coupled with an awareness campaign.
-It is suggested that the GIS data for coastal heritage and cultural assets be incorporated into the DEFF Coastal Viewer platform.
-Coastal heritage and cultural assets present on DEFF Coastal Viewer.
-2020 DEFF SAHRA WCHRA LM 7.1.4.
+It is suggested that the GIS data for coastal heritage and cultural assets be incorporated into the DEA Coastal Viewer platform.
+Coastal heritage and cultural assets present on DEA Coastal Viewer.
+2020 DEFF SAHRA WCHRA LMs 7.1.4.
 Comprehensive stakeholder engagement with communities and traditional authorities to be undertaken when name changes of heritage resources taken place.
-2019 WCHRA LM 7.2.
-C oastal Management Strategy: Facilitating th e conservation of Heritage Resources 7.2.1.
-The LM must identify Heritage Resources that require formal protection under the NHRA.
-Formal protection of one heritage resource per year Annually WCHRA LM

-PROPOSED IMPLEMENTATIO N ACTION OUTPUT INDICATOR TIMEFRAME RESPONSIBLE AUTHORITIES 7.2.2 Plans must be developed sites in the LM Management for all Provincial with assistance Every 2 years WCHRA LM WCDM
+Attendance registers.
+Meeting minutes 2019 WCHRA LMs 7.2.
+C oastal Management Strategy: Facilitating the co nservation of Heritage Resources 7.2.1.
+The WCDM must assist the LMs in identifying Heritage Resources that require formal protection under the NHRA. · · · · · · · · · · · · · · · · · · · Annually WCHRA LMs WCDM 7.2.2.
+Heritage Conservation Management Plans must be developed for all Provincial Heritage sites in the WCDM with assistance from the WCDM> 2 plans to be completed per annum Every 2 years WCHRA LMs WCDM